Blue Cross Earns Perfect Score on Disability Equality Index for 5th Year in a Row

 Blue Cross Blue Shield of Michigan is once again being recognized for promoting a diverse and inclusive workplace.

-“As we know, disability is one facet of diversity and Blue Cross is a leader in promoting a culture of inclusion for people with disabilities,” said Bridget Hurd, senior director, Diversity and Inclusion.
-“As a result of policies, programs and practices in HR, Facilities and Diversity and Inclusion, we have scored 100 out of 100 points the last four consecutive years – 2017, 2018, 2019 and 2020.
+“As we know, disability is one facet of diversity and Blue Cross is a leader in promoting a culture of inclusion for people with disabilities,” said Bridget Hurd, vice president, Inclusion and Diversity.
+“As a result of policies, programs and practices in HR, Facilities and Diversity and Inclusion, we have scored 100 out of 100 points the last five consecutive years – 2017, 2018, 2019, 2020 and 2021.
 Being recognized and respected for our efforts by national organizations is evidence that we are on the right track as a company.”

 Here are some of the things the company has done to earn this recognition:

 - Best practices in policies and programs as it relates to benefits, recruitment, retention and advancement and accommodation.